Skip to content

 Preparing Your Workspace

-2. Cover the area with plastic sheeting or newspaper
+2. Cover the area with plastic or paper

 Crafting Your Design: Tips and Tricks

-5. Limit your color palette to one or two shades
+5. Limit yourself to one or two colors

 Finishing Touches: Enhancing Visual Impact with Minimalism

-The final steps can make or break your minimalist plaster drawing:
+The final steps can make your work stand out:

 1. Sand the surface gently for a smooth finish

-4. Apply a sealant to protect your work if desired
+4. Apply a clear sealant to protect the plaster

 Read more